 Another trend that is worth mentioning while we are on the topic of grease that never comes off!
 Elaborate lanterns and chandeliers over (and around) the kitchen island can become problematic if a stove is nearby.

-The cost to tear out & replace all of your floors or cabinets can be prohibitive.
+The cost to tear out and replace all of your floors or cabinets can be prohibitive.
 It’s not just the material & labor, it’s the disruption remodeling causes and other unforeseen domino-effect issues they can create.

-inspiration photos taken while touring Southgate builder model home in Frisco, Tx; designer unknown.
+photos taken while touring Southgate builder model home in Frisco, Tx; designer unknown.

 Create your bold and unusual design statements with your decor and paint colors.
-Those can be changed easily, quickly & more often.
-Not to mention, furniture and decor can be re-sold later when your design style changes.
+Those can be changed easily, quickly and more often.
+Not to mention, furniture & decor can be re-sold later when your design style changes.